cllu/Semantic-Resume/README.md

 - the `<main>` element is marked as the `http://schema.org/Person`
   - the `h1` element is marked as the `name` property
   - the `sameAs` property can be specified for social profile links like GitHub account

+## Developing

+Use `npm install` to install related node modules, use `gulp` to start developing with a live reload server.

+## License

+MIT License